UrbanSystemsLab/ocellus-xr-web/README.md

 Authentication details will be provided in a secure channel

 From here after commiting changes, push to heroku with `git push heroku main`

+The URL will be shown after deploying to Heroku

+Soon, this repo will be moved to a dedicated USL Gmail account